MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Export-ContentExplorerData.md

 # Export-ContentExplorerData

 ## SYNOPSIS
 **Note**: This cmdlet is currently in Preview and is subject to change.
-It is available in all organizations.

 This cmdlet is available only in Security & Compliance PowerShell.
 For more information, see [Security & Compliance PowerShell](https://learn.microsoft.com/powershell/exchange/scc-powershell).